Sandarbhlakhera/Flash-Card-Web-App/README.md

-# Flash Card Web App 🃏
+# Smart Recall- Flash Card Web App 🃏

 A simple Flash Card Web App built with **HTML, CSS, and JavaScript**.
 It helps in learning and revision by showing cards after a set interval of days, following the spaced repetition method.
 This makes memorization easier and more effective.